 In North Yorkshire, at the confluence of the Ouse and Foss Rivers, is the medieval town of York.
 The city is nearly 2000 years old with a rich heritage.
-It was Eboracum, the capitol of the Roman province, Britannia Inferior, and later Jorvik, the capitol of a Viking territory.
+It was Eboracum, the capital of the Roman province, Britannia Inferior, and later Jorvik, the capital of a Viking territory.
 For decades it was a major railway hub and an important manufacturing center.
 And there are more things to do in York than can seemingly be accomplished in a lifetime.

 1. York Minster

 The first stop on any visit to York has to be the Cathedral and Metropolitical Church of St. Peter in York, otherwise known as York Minster.
 While Christianity has been in the region for nearly 2000 years, the church you see today was largely constructed between 1230 and 1472.
 It is considered the second largest Gothic cathedral in Northern Europe.

 There are more things to see and do at York Minster than you can count.
 Prioritize seeing the stained glasses (some dating back to the 12th century), shrines, vaults and organ.
 There are also hidden tours to see parts of the church normally closed to public access.
 A new display recounting the church’s history, Revealing York Minster, is in the Undercroft.
 And there are more than 250,000 pieces of silver, stonework, artwork, monuments and textiles scattered throughout the church.